Paspartout/uftpd/README.md

 Simply type `make` to build the library and example server.

+If you wan't to modify the command parser you have to install [re2c](http://re2c.org/) which is used to generate the `cmdparser.c` file from `cmdparser.re`.

 API
 ---

 The server can be used as a library.

 Look at the uftpd.h file for the exposed functions and main.c for an example on how to use them.